Ethical, Cruelty-Free Down Alternatives for Duvets – Do They Exist?

 In fact, here in Iceland, eiderdown farmers create special sanctuaries for the birds, where they nest and leave behind their down after the hatching season.
 This tradition is 1000+ years old, and eiderdown has been coveted around the world for its matchless qualities of insulation, temperature regulation, and durability.

 The main drawback?
 Eiderdown’s pricetag.
-Because the material is so rare (there’s only enough eiderdown to produce 5000 to 6000 duvets per year!), it commands a premium on the market and is reserved for the fortunate few who can afford the very best when it comes to their sleep quality.
+Because the material is so rare (there’s only enough eiderdown to produce 4,500 to 5,000 duvets per year!), it commands a premium on the market and is reserved for the fortunate few who are willing to pay for the very best when it comes to their sleep quality.

 The Good